 Dirt bike addict, chief camera operator, video editor, and MVDBR founder, Josh rode a Yamaha DT175 and Kawasaki KDX200 in his teens and early 20s then quit riding only to start up again at the midlife crisis age of 40.
 Switching to 4-strokes, he started with a Yamaha WR250R but soon outgrew the road-trail and moved to a WR450F and then the KTM 500.
+More recently he has dabbed his toe into the adventure riding world, with a brand new Yamaha Tenere 700.
+You can see more about our bikes here.
 Dirt bike injuries so far include a fractured 5th metatarsal, broken collarbone, concussion, and plenty of bruises and scrapes.
-Can regularly be spotted at the emergency dept of Gympie Hospital.
+Can regularly be spotted at the emergency department of Gympie Hospital.

 Nat first started riding at the ripe old age of 32 when she worked at Gympie Motorcycles.
 Her first bike was a Honda CRF150F but wanting a registered ‘enduro’, she inherited Josh’s WR250R and proceeded to bling it up with pink awesomeness.
 Once she outgrew the WR, Nat upgraded to the KTM 350 and is loving the extra power, lighter weight, and superior suspension.
-Dirt bike injuries include torn ankle ligaments as well as a dicky knee, and numerous sprains and bruises.
+She’s also gotten herself a KTM 390 Adventure to add to the stable for the longer ADV style rides.
+You can see more about our bikes here.
+Dirt bike injuries include torn ankle ligaments as well as a dicky knee, a broken wrist, and numerous sprains and bruises.

 Although Emmsy started riding when he was 12, he was on an XR650 when we first made his acquaintance in 2017.
-These days he’s on a more enduro capable Husky 450.
+He then switched to a more enduro capable 2007 Husky TE 450, and eventually upgraded to the big fuel injected Beta.
 Emmsy also enjoys camping & breaking his Nissan Patrol.
 His dirt bike injuries include a broken leg, smashed teeth/face, torn ankle ligaments and 4 broken ribs.

 Danny is our resident Adventure Rider.
 He used to muster cattle on a dirt bike but now he mostly sticks to the easier tracks on his WR and big ADV rides on the 1090.
 We sometimes like to push his limits with some of the enduro stuff and he really loves it most of the time even though the swearing and fist shaking would suggest otherwise.
 Danny’s injuries include a few broken ribs back in the day, but more recently a broken jaw & wrists from hitting a bull on his 1090.